Your brain is like a sponge in three ways…

 Implications for Students and Teachers

-- You better be careful to immerse your brain in the right things.
+- Only immerse your brain in true and constuctive things.

 - If you want to learn X, you need to slow down and focus your attention on X and maintain your focus on X until you feel something “click” or “seep in”.

-- Iif you are a teacher, give your students just a few more seconds to pay attention to something new or to think about the answers to your questions.
-You both will be glad you did.
+- If you’re a teacher, give your students a few extra seconds to think about the answers to your questions.
+You’ll both be glad you did.

 - Once you feel “full” or tired, your brain is saturated.
 Studying beyond that point will not produce much fruit.
 In fact, sometimes it can interfere with and displace what you have just learned.